NeguebaOficial/Alice/README.md

 # Alice

-Apenas agilizar coisas do dia a dia
+Alice tem o objetivo de facilitar coisas do dia a dia no ambiente de trabalho (no meu ambiente claro).